fastrgv/Asud/README.md

 ---------------------------------------------------------------------------------------------
 **Secondly,** the full-powered version is initiated by the same k-key, but without selecting a cell first.
-It searches all cells in lexicographic order until it finds removable digits, or fails.
+It searches all cells in lexicographic order until it either finds removable digits, or it fails.

 #### Further details of Key-Cell